MESSAGE FROM THE DEAN

 The Deanship of Graduate Studies and Scientific Research, established in 2004, is responsible for the follow-up of graduate studies such as the development of programs, their revision and periodic updating, in accordance with the development of perspective curricula in prestigious universities and the needs of the market locally and regionally.
 This is done in coordination with the perspective academic schools in the university.
 In addition, the Deanship monitors graduate students' affairs in the various programs since they apply for admission till they graduate.

-The university currently offers seven graduate programs.
+The university currently offers nine graduate programs.
 King Hussein school of Computing Sciences offers a PHD program in Computer Science; and Master degrees in Computer Science, Information Systems Security and Digital Criminology, Enterprise Systems Engineering and Data Science.
 King Talal Business Technology School offers a master program in Business Entrepreneurship, and King Abdullah II School of Engineering offers a Master program in Electrical Engineering, an umbrella covering most of the electrical engineering disciplines; such as Computer Engineering, Communication Engineering, Power and Energy Engineering and Electronic Engineering.

 To encourage outstanding students and provide them with the opportunity to train on some academic work such as teaching, supervising laboratories and engaging in scientific research, the University has adopted a policy of granting academically distinguished students scholarships in the form of TA or RA.
 These grants include exempting students from tuition and a monthly financial stipend.
 The Deanship also prepares the applications for the scholarship scheme for students who meet the criteria for obtaining scholarships from the Scientific Research Support Fund.